gergap/vim-cmake-build/README.md

 * `CMakeExecute`: Executes the target without debugging.
 * `CMakeDebug`: Executes the target in the debugger.
 * `CMakeValgrind`: Executes the target using Valgrind.
+* `BPlist`: Shows a list of active breakpoints.
+* `BPloclist`: Opens a location list with all active breakpoints so that you can easily jump to the breakpoint locations.

 # Usage